sandialabs/wiretap/README.md

     * The machine receiving the initial connection (the Client by default) must be able to listen for UDP connections on a port that the initiating machine can connect to.

 > [!NOTE]
-> By default the Server initiates the handshake to the Client because the Server is more likely to have outbound UDP allowed through a firewall than inbound UDP, but the reverse is easily configurable.
+> By default the Server initiates the handshake to the Client because the Server is more likely to have outbound UDP allowed through a firewall than inbound UDP, but the reverse is easily configurable with [Outbound Connections](#outbound-connections)

 While not ideal, Wiretap can work with TCP instead of UDP.
 See the experimental [TCP Tunneling](#tcp-tunneling) section for more info.